Capitalism: A Rampant Virus of Consumption

 As we have seen in our comparison of Britney Spears and Ann Wilson, and when we consider many similar musicians of today and 30 years ago, we can see that there is a strong trend visible where art is progressively being removed from our popular culture and is being replaced by entertainment.
 Examining the popular music of today and 30 years ago with the detached objectivity of a musicologist, it is readily apparent that art in modern popular music is rapidly being turned into an anachronism.
 True artistic sensibilities themselves are seen as virtually nonsensical, while the concepts of the artist and his art are being redefined as those attributes most properly associated with entertainers and entertainment.

-[11] The pop music of the past was a far more heterogeneous mixture than that of today, and contained offerings ranging from the downright silly to the emotionally moving and even profound.
+Today’s popular music is far more dependent upon intrinsically non-artistic and even non-musical elements than the popular music of 30 years ago.[11]
+The pop music of the past was a far more heterogeneous mixture than that of today, and contained offerings ranging from the downright silly to the emotionally moving and even profound.
 But in a great deal of this music, even some of the more lightweight material, one can hear a far more earnest presentation and exposition of musical skill than is heard in most of the pop performers of today.
 And most importantly, the greater variability of styles accepted left room for unique artistic expressions that would never even be recorded in today’s world.

 In the past, even those musical forms which were meant to be commercial and highly entertaining were still often infused with the unique artistic expressions of their performers.
 This can be seen, in part, by the fact that the youth of today often listen to and identify themselves with music that was created before they were born.
 Bands like Pink Floyd, The Doors, and Led Zeppelin have many fans who were born after the death of some of these musicians.
 This is a brand new phenomenon.
 In my youth, nobody would find it either cool or necessary to be a fan of music 30-40 years old.
 Indeed, my parents’ generation is similar in this way as well.
 It is a highly unusual and significant fact that the youth of today have to look so far into the past to find music with real impact.
 The reasons for this are twofold: